NWWayward/NWWayward.github.io/_orgs/TWoSaM.md

  - Limit: 1
  - Requires: Kikaichu Training, able to use C Rank General Ninjutsu

 Effects: Kikaichu no Jutsu and actions involving the Swarm no longer break the Host’s Stealth.
 If the Aburame is in Stealth when they use Kikaichu no Jutsu, then the Swarm is also considered to be in the same Stealth Level with the same Stealth TN as the Aburame.
 From that point on, track the Swarm's Stealth separately.
 The Swarm may move while in Stealth 2 without breaking their Stealth.
 When the Swarm forces a Chakra Exhaustion Roll or when the Swarm is used in another Jutsu, it's Stealth is broken.
 The Swarm uses your modifiers to Stealth rolls and benefits from your Uniques and Abilities that modify Stealth.
 AoE attacks that encompass the entire swarm from people who have not found the Swarm only deal half their regular damage.
 The Swarm takes a penalty to its Stealth Rolls for multiple Stealth attempts in the same combat based on the higher of the number of times the Swarm or the Aburame have been in Stealth.
-While in Stealth, the X in Drain can not exceed half your Stealth TN.
 After leaving Stealth, the X value on Drain resets as though people left the area.

 Additionally, the Aburame gets access to the following actions: